Relief of Narseh

 The Investiture of the Sasanian king Narseh (r.293-303) is carved into the rocks near the tomb of Darius I the Great.
 The king, the second large figure from the right, receives the cydaris ring from a probably female figure.
 A young prince is standing between them.
 To the left are two imperial grandees.

-Narseh, a younger son of the great Shapur I, had served as ruler of the eastern provinces (e.g., Sistan) during the reign of his nephew Bahram II, but had come to power by a coup d'état, deposing Bahram's son, Bahram III.
+Narseh, a younger son of the great Shapur I, had served as ruler of the eastern provinces (e.g., Sistan) during the reign of his nephew Bahram II, but had come to power by a coup d'état, deposing Bahram's son and successor, Bahram III.
 That he was not a lawful ruler may explain that he does not receive the cydaris from Ahuramazda, but from a women: she may be Shapurdokhtak, the king's wife, through whom Narseh was entitled to the throne.